Finatrades/rwa_contracts/README.md

 ## License

-MIT License - see LICENSE file for details
+Proprietary License - see LICENSE.md file for details.
+This software is the exclusive property of Finatrades.